-The common garter snake is separated into 3 sub species in B.C., The Puget sound garter snake that lives on Vancouver Island, the valley garter snake that lives in the lower mainland and the red sided garter snake that lives in the interior and eastern points of the Province.
+The common garter snake is separated into 3 subspecies in the Pacific Northwest, The Puget sound garter snake that lives on Vancouver Island, the valley garter snake that lives in the lower mainland, and the red-sided garter snake that lives in the interior and eastern points of the Province.

 Adults can reach up to 2 m in length.
-While markings vary between the subspecies, all the garter snakes in B.C. have a dark grayish green body, a large pointed head and a yellow to greenish yellow stripe down the back.
+While markings vary between the subspecies, all the garter snakes in the pacific northwest have a dark grayish-green body, a large pointed head, and a yellow to greenish-yellow stripe down the back.
 The patterns and color combinations on these snakes can be very beautiful to look at.
-Except for the melanistic snakes which can be all black.
+Except for the mechanistic snakes, which can be all black.

 In the spring, males emerge from the den first, followed a short time later by the females.
 No sooner have the females emerged than the males begin to court them.

 Often many males will pursue a single female, the result is a mating ball of snakes, made up of many eager males, and somewhere in the middle of the ball, one single female.
 The first time I saw this, I was around 5 yrs old and it scared the dickens out of me but now it is an incredible sight to see.